rachelweisse/rachelweisse/README.md

 - How to reach me: rachelweiss@brandeis.edu or reweiss04@gmail.com
 - My LinkedIn: [Rachel Weiss](https://www.linkedin.com/in/rachelweiss0)
 - Pronouns: she/her
+- Hobbies/Interests: I volunteer with my university's environmental volunteer organization where we partner with local non profits as well as provide environmental educational opportunities.
+I also tutor high school students in mathematics.
+I enjoy hiking, running, and
 - Fun fact: I have run the LA marathon.